siteswapjuggler/smartball-firmware/README.md

 You have now to configure the boards options in the IDE, those are the good option :
 - LOLIN(WEMOS) D1 R2 & Mini
-- 4M (1M SPIFFS)
+- 4M (2M SPIFFS)
 - Disabled
 - Nothing
-- v2 Higher Bandwidth
+- v2 Lower Memory
 - Flash
 - 160 MHz
 - 921600